hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### BeforeOptions

 BeforeOptions allows for either a search field or custom content to be displayed before the options list.
-Applicable to both Single and Multiple variants.
+Applicable to both Single and Multiple components.

+!!!
+Warning

+Currently, the Multiple component only supports search in the trigger and is considered an accessibility issue (nested interactive).
+This is something we are working to improve in collaboration with the PowerSelect team.

+!!!

 #### Search